 ASView can be easily integrated with existing craft using a number of standard marine interfaces such as NMEA 0183 and 2000, CAN bus engine controls and simple electrical interfaces.

 ASView provides situational awareness to the operator through the use of a wide range of navigation sensors.
-Interfaces are available for GPS receivers, gyro stabilised and satellite compasses, inertial navigation systems, marine radar systems, AIS, electro optical and thermal cameras and depth sounders.
+Interfaces are available for GPS receivers, gyro stabilized and satellite compasses, inertial navigation systems, marine radar systems, AIS, electro optical and thermal cameras, depth sounders and MET/environmental sensing.

-The ASView-Bridge user interface has clear navigational data displays, full S57 electronic navigation charts with AIS and radar overlay, dedicated radar display and fixed and stabilised pan, tilt and zoom camera displays.
+The ASView-Bridge user interface has clear navigational data displays, full S57 electronic navigation charts with AIS and radar overlay, dedicated radar display and fixed and stabilized pan, tilt and zoom camera displays.

 When conducting any unmanned vessel operations, safety is of paramount importance.
 The ability to safely halt the ASV or recover it are critical.
 ASView includes the following safety features: